 If you’re still not sure what to listen to, consider the following podcasts and genres.

-Komando On Demand – Ever wonder how technology has transformed your life?
+Kim Komando Explains – Ever wonder how technology has transformed your life?
 Kim dives into the ever-changing tech world, talking with industry experts and business leaders.
 Run time: 25-40 minutes.

 Serial – From the creators of “This American Life” radio program, comes Serial.
 This award-winning investigative journalism podcast tells a true story over the course of a season.
 Run time: 60 minutes.